pattonsgirl/CEG2350/AWSAcademySetup.md

 2. You will be joined to a Canvas course called AWS Academy Learner Lab - Foundation Services
    - If you are in multiple courses using AWS, you may need to get used to the "Dashboard" to spend funds in the correct course.
 3. Within the course, click **Modules**
-4. Click **Learner Lab - Foundational Services**
+4. Click **Learner Lab**
+   - Read and Agree to the Terms and Conditions
-5. Click the **Start Lab** Play button on the middle right
+6. Click the **Start Lab** Play button on the middle right
-6. Wait.
+7. Wait.
 2 - 3 minutes.
 You will see a console appear that you can interact with.
    - This terminal is configured with AWS CLI access - you can query resources created on your account with it, but in itself is not what we are aiming for.
 Proceed with next instructions.
-7. Click **AWS Details** (with info icon next to it).
+8. Click **AWS Details** (with info icon next to it).
 Click download PEM from the SSH key options
    - You'll need this for Connecting to the AWS Environment (below)
-8. Click **AWS** which should have a green dot next to it located on the left
+9. Click **AWS** which should have a green dot next to it located on the left
    - This will take you to your AWS Console for your account.
 Now the fun begins.
-9. In a new tab, enter the following URL in the browser (or click link to open): <a href="https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=ceg2350&templateURL=https:%2F%2Fwsu-cecs-cf-templates.s3.us-east-2.amazonaws.com%2Fcourse-templates%2Fceg2350.yml" target="_blank">https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=ceg2350&templateURL=https:%2F%2Fwsu-cecs-cf-templates.s3.us-east-2.amazonaws.com%2Fcourse-templates%2Fceg2350.yml</a>
+10. In a new tab, enter the following URL in the browser (or click link to open): <a href="https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=ceg2350&templateURL=https:%2F%2Fwsu-cecs-cf-templates.s3.us-east-2.amazonaws.com%2Fcourse-templates%2Fceg2350.yml" target="_blank">https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=ceg2350&templateURL=https:%2F%2Fwsu-cecs-cf-templates.s3.us-east-2.amazonaws.com%2Fcourse-templates%2Fceg2350.yml</a>

    - On the first menu, click Next
    - On the second menu, under Parameters, under Key Name, select `vockey`